 Most of our emissions come from electricity consumption.
 The impact of this activity occurs at the power generation facilities.
 See discussion on impacts for energy, above.
-For scope 3, while these emissions are owned by our suppliers, they occur in our owned and controlled facilities.
+For scope 3, we used tenant energy consumption as our value.
 Since GHG emissions have global warming and climate change impacts, all stakeholders are generally affected, primarily those that are most vulnerable to climate change.